 - (a) The Applicant shall refer to Annex 13 of the TM when identifying the NSRs.
-The NSRs shall include all existing NSRs and all planned/committed noise sensitive developments and uses earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans.
-Photographs of all existing NSRs shall be appended to the EIA report. - (b) The Applicant shall select assessment points to represent all identified NSRs for carrying out quantitative noise assessment described below.
-The assessment points shall be agreed with the Director prior to the quantitative noise assessment.
+The NSRs shall include all existing NSRs and all planned noise sensitive developments and uses, including at least the planned residential developments in the Runway Precinct.
+Photographs of all existing NSRs, if any, shall be appended to the EIA report. - (b) The Applicant shall select assessment points to represent all identified NSRs for carrying out quantitative noise assessment described below.
+The assessment points shall be agreed with the Director prior to the quantitative noise assessment and may be varied subject to the best and latest information available during the course of the EIA study.
 A map showing the location and description such as name of building, use, and floor of each and every selected assessment point shall be given.
-For planned noise sensitive land uses without committed site layouts, the Applicant shall use the relevant planning parameters to work out representative site layouts for operational noise assessment purpose.
+For planned noise sensitive land uses without committed site layouts, the Applicant can use the relevant planning parameters to work out representative site layouts for operational noise assessment purpose.
+However, such assumption together with any site specific constraints identified, such as setback of building, building orientation and extended podium, shall be considered practicable, feasible and agreeable for implementation by relevant parties including the Planning Department and Lands Department as per section 6.3, Annex 13 of EIAO-TM.